SGA Constitution

 C. Have the power to use a two-thirds majority vote to override any veto initiated by the President.

-ARTICLE VII – RECOGNITION OF STUDENT GOVERNMENT ASSOCIATION SPONSERED ORGANIZATIONS
+ARTICLE VII – RECOGNITION FOR REGISTERED STUDENT ORGANIZATIONS

-Section 1.
-All organizations desiring recognition by the Student Government Association must adhere to the requirements set forth in the bylaws.
+Section 2.
+All organizations desiring recognition by the Student Government Association must adhere to the requirements set forth in the SGA Bylaws.

 Section 1.
 The Constitution, in order to be amended, must undergo the process of formal change.